Last updated : Saturday, 29 June 2024

 Birmingham & District Football League

-The Birmingham & District Football League (Birmingham Afa) is an amateur association football competition covering the city of Birmingham, England, and the surrounding area, for football teams playing on a Saturday.
+The Birmingham & District Football League (BAFL) is an amateur association football competition covering the city of Birmingham, England, and the surrounding area, for football teams playing on a Saturday.

 The league was founded in 1908 and is one of the oldest football institutions in the UK.
-It currently consists of 20 divisions, ranging from the Premier Division, which is at step 7 of the English football pyramid, down to Division 12, which is at step 10.
+It currently has 10 divisions, ranging from the Premier Division to Division Six.

 History

-The Birmingham & District Football League was founded in 1908 by a group of football clubs in the Birmingham area.
-The first season of the league consisted of just 10 clubs, but the league has since grown to become one of the largest amateur football leagues in the UK.
+The BAFL was founded in 1908 by a group of football enthusiasts in Birmingham.
+The first season of the league consisted of just four teams, but it has since grown to become one of the largest amateur football leagues in the UK.